najlearning/getting-cleaningdataproject/README.md

 # getting-cleaningdataproject

-This is a Course Project in "Getting and Cleaning Data" Module 3
+This is a Course Project in "Getting and Cleaning Data" Module 3 of the Data Science Specialization.

 This repository contains the run_analysis.R script which does the following:
 1. Merges the training and the test sets to create one data set.